 In fact, being unwaveringly honest gives us the confidence to tell clients when something feels wrong.
 Good thing is, we have the know-how to find the answers that make things right.

 It’s not easy to tell the person who’s effectively paying your salary that they’re making a mistake.
-But our clients know us, they respect us – and so they know it’s coming from the right place.
+But that’s what building strong client relationships is all about: honesty.
+Our clients know us, they respect us – and so they understand that when we say ‘No’, it’s coming from the right place.